Kamloops Transit System

 Kamloops Transit operates the public bus transit system in the City of Kamloops in south central British Columbia, Canada.
-The system consists of 18 regularly scheduled routes, one Sunday route, several school specials and handyDART customized service for those with a disability.
+The system consists of 14 regularly scheduled routes, one Sunday route, several school specials and handyDART customized service for those with a disability.
 Funding is provided through a partnership between the City of Kamloops and BC Transit, the provincial agency which plans and manages municipal transit systems.
-Operations are contracted out to FirstCanada ULC.
+Operations are contracted out to Transdev.
 The transit system began development in 1975 after the Province of British Columbia began offering subsidies to help operate local transit systems in local communities.

 Regional Connections

 The Kamloops Transit System primarily serves the city centre and immediate surroundings, though bus services are provided to Rayleigh and Heffley Creek, 13km and 20km distant from the city centre respectively.
 Transit connections to the Clearwater Transit System to Vinsulla, McLure, Barriere, Darfield, Little Fort, Blackpool, Clearwater, and Vavenby are offered twice weekly.